litestar-org/litestar/docs/usage/dto.rst

 Excluding Fields
 ----------------

-You can exclude any field in the original model class from the :class:`DTO <starlite.dto.DTO>`:
+You can exclude any field in the original model class from the :class:`DTO <litestar.dto.DTO>`:

 .. literalinclude:: /examples/data_transfer_objects/dto_exclude_fields.py
     :caption: Excluding fields